Andrew McMahon: Jack's Mannequin (2004–2012)

 Andrew McMahon performing at the third annual Dear Jack Foundation benefit shows on November 12, 2012, in Los Angeles, CA.

 The initial impulse behind McMahon's solo project Jack's Mannequin was "Locked Doors", a song he recorded in December 2003, which he felt was too different from previous Something Corporate material.
-He realized that, if he would ever decide to release it, it would be on a solo album rather than a Something Corporate record.
+He realized that, if he were ever to decide to release it, it would be on a solo album rather than a Something Corporate record.
 The idea seemed to be off the table until, in late summer 2004, both McMahon and his bandmates were exhausted from months of touring and decided to take a break.

 The first album, Everything in Transit, was released in August 2005.
 After the release and success of the first album, McMahon then proceeded to compose his second Jack's Mannequin album, The Glass Passenger, which was released in September 2008.
 Jack's Mannequin's third and final album, People and Things, was released in October 2011.
 He stated that this new album "[would] probably have a bit of freeness" to it, distancing itself from The Glass Passenger.

 On February 2, 2012, McMahon foreshadowed the end to Jack's Mannequin, saying, "I foresee an end to the usage of that name.
 I don't know that it's doing for me what it used to, in the sense that Jack's sort of really represented a freedom from something.
 And a really free approach to creating things that now is certainly wrapped up in a whole lot of turmoil and tumult in a very difficult time in my life.
 And to acknowledge that, I certainly think at some point I'm going to have to find a way to shake that loose.
 And I think to some extent that might mean retiring the name."
 On November 11 and 12, 2012, Jack's Mannequin performed their final shows under the moniker, coinciding with the annual Dear Jack Foundation benefit.
 In June 2013, Live From The El Rey Theatre was released to commemorate the final shows.